jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 ### 23B Delegation of Director's functions or powers to persons outside Authority
 (1)
 (2) Subject to this section, the Director may from time to time either generally or particularly delegate to any person who is not an employee of the Authority any of the Director's functions and powers under this Act, or under any regulations or rules made under this Act, other than—
-  (a) The power under section 18 of this Act to revoke aviation documents; or (b) The power under section 41 of this Act to suspend or revoke aviation documents; or (c) The power under section 58 of this Act to issue infringement notices.
+  (a) the power under section 18 of this Act to revoke aviation documents; or (b) the power under section 41 of this Act to suspend or revoke aviation documents; or (c) the power under section 58 of this Act to issue infringement notices.
 (2A) Any function or power that may be delegated under subsection (2) to a person in New Zealand who is not an employee of the Authority may be delegated under that subsection to an officer of CASA for the purpose of enabling that officer to perform the function or exercise the power in Australia in respect of New Zealand AOCs with ANZA privileges.
 (3) Every delegation under this section shall be in writing.
 (4) No delegation shall be made under this section without the written consent of the Minister.